 All new services offered under MFP will comply with the Department's existing guidelines to prevent duplication of services, fraud, and abuse.
 The State plans to operate the MFP demonstration within current guidelines and procedures, and to monitor and pay for all new services through the MMIS claims system.
-In addition to submitting claims through this State's MMIS claims system, the Transition Center will be required to validate the supplemental transition funds with receipts.
+In addition to submitting claims through this State's MMIS claims system, the transitional case managers will be required to validate the supplemental flexible funds with receipts.